 While some variation is possible because of funds available for grant making, the Areas of Need / Impact are:

 Community Foundation competitive grants typically range from a minimum of $500 to a maximum of $5,000 in the General Application Process.
 Other Funds may choose to offer a higher maximum award which will be included in the information session.
-The Community Foundation does not explicitly prohibit previous grant recipients from applying for the same program in the current funding cycle; subsequent funding will be considered by the Grants Committee, but is not guaranteed.
+The Community Foundation does not explicitly prohibit previous grant recipients from applying for the same program in the current funding cycle; subsequent funding will be considered, but is not guaranteed.